Northern Counties East Football League

 The Northern Counties East Football League is a semi-professional English football league.
-It has two divisions – Premier Division and Division One – which stand at the ninth and tenth levels of the football pyramid respectively.
+It has two divisions – Premier Division and Division One – which stand at the ninth and tenth levels of the English football pyramid respectively.

 History

 The league was formed in 1982 following the merger of the Yorkshire League and Midland League.
 For its inaugural season, the league consisted of five divisions.
 Since then, the league has undergone several changes to the point where since 2018 it has two divisions of 20 teams.

 The league has maintained promotion and relegation between its divisions since its beginning.
 In 2015 a series of play-offs were introduced for the first time to determine a third promotee from Division One.

 The competition has several feeder leagues at level 11 of the pyramid, which may provide new member clubs each year: